VenuEmmadi/OtelClusterDeployment/README.md

 The DaemonSet ensures a single collector instance runs on each node.
 The collector container image uses otel/opentelemetry-collector-contrib:0.91.0 (or adjust the version as needed).
 The container mounts the configuration from the otel-collector-config ConfigMap as /etc/otelcol-contrib/otel-collector.yml.
-The collector container reads the Kubernetes node name from the environment variable K8S_NODE_NAME for the kubeletstats receiver configuration.
+The collector container reads the Kubernetes node name from the environment variable K8S_NODE_NAME for the kubeletstats receiver configuration.<br>
 The var/log/pods and /var/lib/docker/containers directories are mounted read-only for potential use by receivers (modify if different paths are used).
-The collector Service exposes ports for OTLP gRPC (4317) and Prometheus (8889).

 **Prerequisites:**